Book Review: The Bone Box

 By Bob Hostetler (reviewed by Peter DeHaan)

-Set in present day Israel, Bob Hostetler’s The Bone Box relates the story of Rand Bullock, a down and out archeologist whose life is a mess: widowed, estranged from his only daughter, career in shambles, and seeking solace through alcohol.
+Set in present-day Israel, Bob Hostetler’s The Bone Box relates the story of Rand Bullock, a down and out archeologist whose life is a mess: widowed, estranged from his only daughter, a career in shambles, and seeking solace through alcohol.

 Smartly written and abounding with credible, real-life descriptions of present day Israel, The Bone Box effectively transports readers to another culture, immersing them in the realities of archeology amidst a politically and religiously charged environment.

 The genre of The Bone Box is part mystery, part adventure, and part thriller, with some elements of romance stirred in for added enjoyment.
 Its short chapters make it even more of a page turner, urging readers to read just one more chapter.

 [The Bone Box: A Novel, by Bob Hostetler.
 Published by Howard Books, 2008, ISDN: 978-1-4165-6647-2, 366 pages; $13.99]